XronosSchedulingLtd/scheduleruserdocs/exams.rst

 By basing the group on another group like this, you can make sure it updates dynamically as staff arrive or leave.

+You are strongly advised *not* to use an existing system group directly in the exam cycle to provide your invigilators - you will almost certainly find later that you want to add or remove someone.

+By creating your own group based on a system group as shown here, you gain much more flexibility.

 ---------------
 Timing of slots